tvararu/meteor-webpack-react-kickstart/README.md

 ## What is this?
 The goal of this repository is to help anyone kickstart a new project by using Meteor with React.js and Webpack.

+It contains the Meteor Todo example translated to React / Webpack.

 - In development, your Webpack bundle is served by a special middleware that is automatically plugged inside Meteor by [`webpack:hot-reload`](https://atmospherejs.com/webpack/hot-reload).

 - In production, the code is bundled inside Meteor and allow you to do server-rendering easily with [`reactrouter:react-router-ssr`](https://atmospherejs.com/reactrouter/react-router-ssr).